+Total Grade: 67 points.
+Very good answers for all questions.
+See the answer for question 8.

 Biostat 515 Homework 1

 Although the observations of time to death are subject to right censoring, we can dichotomize the time to death as a binary variable since our questions are not interested in time to death, but rather the 5 year mortality rate.
 This is possible since there are no censoring events before 5 years (or 1826.25 days according to the variable obstime which measures the observation time in days if we consider each year to be 365.25 days), and we assume non-informative censoring.
 As shown in the table below, there are no deaths (and hence no censoring) for subjects whose obstime is under 5 years.